CAMI THOMPSON VOCAL STUDIO

 FYI - Famous Singers Who Have Experienced Vocal Nodules

 Here are some beloved voices that were silenced due to vocal cord damage and/or injury.
+Most were able to recover after rest or surgery and get back to their singing careers.

 - Adele: Vocal hemorrhage canceled a tour, had surgery.